SID000/iss_tracker/README.md

 # iss_tracker
-This tiny script shows some information about the International Space Station and opens a browser with a map via latlong.net
+This smal script shows some information about the International Space Station and opens a browser with the coordiinates of the ISS via latlong.net